 Beauty trends come and go, but there are a few that eventually stand the test of time.
 The use of activated charcoal looks like it’s increasingly becoming a staple especially in the natural beauty sphere.
 In fact, you can find activated charcoal in Dr. Brite’s EWG VERIFIED™ toothpastes and mouthwashes.

 Our team at Dr. Brite is here, however, to explain how our activated charcoal is different from the incredibly abrasive, dark powder that many people use to brush their teeth with day and night.
+Our whitening products are holistic whiteners, not confined to just one ingredient.

 We want to let you know that there can be too much of a good thing, so our team will give you the low-down on: